 Sharrif Wilson was tried first and convicted.
 He testified at his own trial, explaining in detail how the police coerced him into falsely confessing to the crime.
 He was convicted and told he faced 27-years-to-life in prison for the three murders.
 But the People offered him a deal: they would agree to cut his sentence to nine-years-to-life if he would change his story and testify against Tony.
 He did that — and Tony’s first trial ended in a mistrial despite Sharrif’s testimony.
 In Tony’s second trial, Judge Kreindler let the jury watch the videotaped confession that Sharrif had made in the police station.
 That did it.
 Tony was convicted of the three murders in February 1994.
 He was sentenced to the maximum, 75-years-to-life in prison.

 In 2010, this office filed papers in Brooklyn Supreme Court seeking Tony’s release based on Sharrif’s recantation and errors made at the trial.
 The People opposed our motion but agreed to test some items recovered from the crime scene for DNA that might lead to the real killer.
 The Court rejected our first motion in January 2012 on purely procedural grounds, but held the People to their agreement to test certain items found at the crime scene.
 In response, we obtained an affidavit from Tony’s trial lawyer explaining what went wrong at the trial.
 We filed that affidavit along with motions to renew and reargue the original 440.10 motion.
-Although the People responded to those papers, the motions are still pending and the DNA testing is ongoing.
+The People initially responded to those papers with an opposition brief.

 But in the summer of 2013, the Office of the Chief Medical Examiner of the City of New York revealed a breakthrough in the case.
 Careful testing found DNA on Annie Yarbough’s fingernails that matched DNA found in the vagina of a 1999 murder victim named Migdalia Ruiz.
 The 1999 murder was on the other side of Brooklyn, in Sunset Park, but there were other similarities.
 Ms. Ruiz had numerous arrests for drugs and prostitution.
 She had been viciously stabbed and left in a stairwell.
 We strongly suspect that her murderer also killed Tony’s family.
 We are searching for information connecting them.
 The New York Daily News broke the story of the DNA evidence in September 2013.
 In January 2014, the Office of the Chief Medical Examiner issued its report, which definitively linked Annie Yarbough’s killer to the rapist-murderer of Migdalia Ruiz.
 Although the report analyzed super-sensitive “touch DNA” from numerous items recovered from the crime scene, no DNA from Sharrif Wilson was found.

-Sharrif Wilson, now consistently maintaining his innocence, submitted to a polygraph examination.
+Sharrif Wilson, now consistently maintaining his innocence, submitted to a polygraph examination in December.
 He passed: his physiological responses indicated that he truthfully answered “no” when he was asked whether he stabbed or strangled Annie Yarbough, Latasha Knox or Chavonn Barnes in 1992.
-A Daily News column by Denis Hamill that came out not long after the lie-detector test calls on the Kings County District Attorney’s Office to let Tony and Sharrif go.
+A Daily News column by Denis Hamill that came out after the lie-detector test called on the Kings County District Attorney’s Office to let Tony and Sharrif go.
+The new DA, Kenneth Thompson, finally withdrew the office’s opposition, leading to Justice Guzman to order Tony and Sharrif to be freed in his courtroom on February 6, 2014.
+Their liberation is shown in the video below.

+Tony and Sharrif were the first of eight men exonerated from Brooklyn in the beginning of 2014, when DA Thompson took over.
+Thompson’s predecessor, Charles Hynes, is under investigation for misusing funds.
+Tony and Sharrif have filed claims against the police officers and others, seeking compensation for what was done to them.
 For the current status of the litigation, please check our “News” page.
 Key documents can be found on the links on this page.
 Tony is also represented by Philip Smallman, Esq. a leading Brooklyn homicide attorney.
-Tony’s case has already inspired the work of a number of talented and dedicated law student interns: Martha Lineberger, Matthew Shroyer, Tess Cohen and Nisha Ragha.
+Tony’s case inspired the work of a number of talented and dedicated law student interns including Martha Lineberger, Matthew Shroyer, Tess Cohen and Nisha Ragha.